Prostate Cancer Treatment Guide

 When is Prostate Cancer Chemotherapy Used?

 Prostate cancer chemotherapy is almost always a salvage therapy for advanced prostate cancer.
-Usually when treatments like cryotherapy or prostate surgery fail the next step is either another type of treatment or prostate cancer hormone therapy.
+Usually, when treatments like cryotherapy or prostate surgery fail, the next step is either another type of treatment or prostate cancer hormone therapy.
 Once the patient begins hormone therapy, the disease can be effectively controlled and even halted for a period of time.
-Hormone therapy will eventually fail however and the prostate cancer will continue to grow and spread.
+Hormone therapy will eventually fail, however, and the prostate cancer will continue to grow and spread.
 This is called hormone refractory prostate cancer and is commonly seen during the advanced stages of prostate cancer.
 The next step is usually chemotherapy.

 Sometimes the disease will metastasize to the bones and is called advanced prostate cancer with bone metastasis.
-Bone metastasis can occur during hormone therapy treatment but may not be apparent without a bone scan.
+Bone metastasis can occur during hormone therapy treatment, but may not be apparent without a bone scan.
 Chemotherapy can be used to treat the cells in the bones that are now dividing malignantly.
 The pain associated with bone metastasis can be greatly relieved by the use of chemotherapy drugs.
 External radiation therapy is also sometimes used in conjunction with chemotherapy as a way to alleviate pain associated with advanced prostate cancer.

-Recently, however, with the creation and of new and more effective chemotherapy drugs, some doctors are putting their patients on chemotherapy drugs before these patients stop responding to hormone therapy.
+Recently, however, with the creation of new and more effective chemotherapy drugs, some doctors are putting their patients on chemotherapy drugs before these patients stop responding to hormone therapy.
 In some individuals, the earlier use of chemotherapy has been helpful in slowing the advancement of the disease.
 As of now, there are no studies that prove that starting chemotherapy earlier is better though some patients have benefited from an early uptake.

 What are the Prostate Cancer Chemotherapy Drugs?